Brisbane Lions: Relationship with the Fitzroy Football Club

 In 2009, relations between Brisbane and Fitzroy soured when Brisbane introduced a new logo featuring a forward-facing lion's head, replacing the traditional Fitzroy passant lion.
 Fitzroy claimed this breached Section 7.2(c) of the 1996 Deed of Arrangement and argued the logo change violated Brisbane's obligation to use the Fitzroy lion in perpetuity.
 Nicknamed "The Paddlepop Lion" after the Paddle Pop ice cream mascot, the new design was widely unpopular among fans.
 On 22 December 2009, Fitzroy lodged a Statement of Claim in the Supreme Court of Victoria, seeking to prevent Brisbane from using any logo other than the original Fitzroy lion.
 A settlement was reached on 15 July 2010: both clubs agreed the Fitzroy logo symbolically represented their 1996 merger, and Brisbane committed to using both the new and old logos side-by-side for 14 years on official stationery and publications, and for seven years on the club website.

 After immense pressure from both Lions and Fitzroy fans, Brisbane returned to using the old passant lion logo on its playing guernseys from 2015 onwards, but the new lion remained as the club's official logo.

 The Brisbane Lions have since renewed and maintained strong ties with the Fitzroy Football Club in the VAFA and the Fitzroy junior football club.
 The Brisbane Lions sponsor a male and female Fitzroy player each year, conduct coaching workshops for Fitzroy, frequently invite the Fitzroy juniors to form a guard of honour for Victorian games, and have had many Fitzroy past players and representatives as elected board members.
+In March 2026, The Brisbane Lions and Fitzroy announced a new multi-year sponsorship deal which entailed Brisbane signing on as a multi-year platinum sponsor to help fund Fitzroy's local football programs.
+This also co-incided with Brisbane unveiling a maroon, navy blue, and white Fitzroy heritage guernsey (made famous by Fitzroy and Brisbane Lions legend Kevin 'Bulldog' Murray), which is to be worn in their round 3 clash with St Kilda and round 24 clash with Collingwood.
+The Fitzroy club song was also played in place of the Brisbane Lions club song at the round 3 St Kilda game.